-It’s no secret that we’re pretty obsessed with the Dermapen here at Lovoir Beauty.
+It’s no secret that we’re pretty obsessed with Dermapen Microneedling here at Lovoir.
 But it would be dishonest of us to ignore the very real concern (at least, if Google search results are to be believed), around whether it can cause scarring.

-One of its most popular uses is to actually treat scars.
+YES!
+One of microneedling’s most popular uses is to actually treat scars.
 And there’s a good reason for that.

 Let’s first explain the biology behind scars.